podium-lib/podium-lib.github.io/docs/api/layout.md

 - A proxy that makes it possible to publicly expose podlet data endpoints (or any backend services) via the layout

 This module is to be used in conjunction with a Node.js HTTP server.
-For this, Express js, Hapi and Fastify are all supported.
+For this, Express and Fastify are bith supported.
 It's also possible to write your server using other HTTP frameworks or even just using the core Node.js HTTP libraries.